Cherokee: Other sources of early Cherokee history

 In the 1830s, the American writer John Howard Payne visited Cherokee then based in Georgia.
 He recounted what they shared about pre-19th-century Cherokee culture and society.
 For instance, the Payne papers describe the account by Cherokee elders of a traditional two-part societal structure.
 A "white" organization of elders represented the seven clans.
 As Payne recounted, this group, which was hereditary and priestly, was responsible for religious activities, such as healing, purification, and prayer.
 A second group of younger men, the "red" organization, was responsible for warfare.
 The Cherokee considered warfare a polluting activity.
-After warfare, the warriors required purification by the priestly class before participants could reintegrate into normal village life.
-This hierarchy had disappeared long before the 18th century.

 Researchers have debated the reasons for the change.
 Some historians believe the decline in priestly power originated with a revolt by the Cherokee against the abuses of the priestly class known as the Ani-kutani.
 Ethnographer James Mooney, who studied and talked with the Cherokee in the late 1880s, was the first to trace the decline of the former hierarchy to this revolt.
 By the time that Mooney was studying the people in the late 1880s, the structure of Cherokee religious practitioners was more informal, based more on individual knowledge and ability than upon heredity.

 Another major source of early cultural history comes from materials written in the 19th century by the didanvwisgi (ᏗᏓᏅᏫᏍᎩ), Cherokee medicine men, after Sequoyah's creation of the Cherokee syllabary in the 1820s.
 Initially only the didanvwisgi learned to write and read such materials, which were considered extremely powerful in a spiritual sense.
 Later, the syllabary and writings were widely adopted by the Cherokee people.